freezenleo/budget-tracker/README.md

 # budget-tracker

 ## Description
 Budget Tracker is a webpage to help people keep track of their daily money transactions.
 People always forget how much they spend each day or each month without worrying if they are in debt.
 They can also view their money transcation visually by graph, so they can know where the money go and how much is left over.
+This webpage can work offline, which mean you can view your transactions even there is no internet connection.
+You can add transactions without internet connection, these transaction will be upload to the server once your internet connection is back online.
+You don't have to worry losing data or can't access to the webpage.
+It will save in your browser cache for faster loading time.
 Below is a preview of the web page:

 ![image](https://user-images.githubusercontent.com/81452611/133004255-a64df5b6-2315-4421-b625-a1319ea79a09.png)